 Sleep disturbance in adults with intellectual disability

 There is little clarity in the definition of sleep problems in adults with intellectual disability (Richdale 2013).
-This is primarily due to the fact that it is difficult to obtain subjective measures from the patient who may be unable to communicate verbally or even perceive that they are having a problem.
+This is primarily because it is difficult to obtain subjective measures from the patient who may be unable to communicate verbally or even perceive that they are having a problem.
 Reports of sleep difficulties tend to be from carers as they struggle to cope with issues which only seem to be exacerbated when they, and the person they care for, experience sleep disturbance.
 There is a compelling need to develop a more accurate, standardised measure of sleep for this population (Meltzer and Mindell 2014), to obtain essential information about prevalence.

 Difficulties in assessing sleep disorders include diagnostic overshadowing, where behaviours such as daytime sleepiness, inattention and challenging behaviour are regarded as symptomatic of the intellectual disability as opposed to being indicative of a sleep disorder.
 In these circumstances therefore, clinicians may fail to consider the possibility of sleep disturbance and thus neglect to undertake more detailed investigations.

-In addition, the situation is further compounded by the fact that health and behavioural problems can increase as sleep problems develop.
-For example, we know that the inability to problem solve combined with daytime somnolence exacerbates cognitive processing problems in those already compromised intellectually (Carr et al 2003, Symons et al 2000).
+The situation is further compounded by the fact that health and behavioural problems can increase as sleep problems develop.
+For example, the inability to problem solve combined with daytime somnolence exacerbates cognitive processing problems in those already compromised intellectually (Carr et al 2003; Symons et al 2000).

-Within this population there are additional high-risk groups including those with co-morbidities such as Down Syndrome where people may present with sleep related breathing disorders or Smith Magenis Syndrome where melatonin rhythm is inverted.
+Within this population there are additional high-risk groups including those with co-morbidities such as Down Syndrome where people may present with sleep related breathing disorders, or Smith Magenis Syndrome where melatonin rhythm is inverted.

-In general, there are a wide range of precipitating and perpetuating factors to consider including maladaptive coping strategies (Spielman et al 1987), the impact of medication eg drugs used in psychosis, depression, epilepsy including side-effects and the impact of polypharmacy on sleep and daytime functioning.
-For those in institutional or residential living environments the environment itself may contribute to disturbed or inconsistent sleep patterns as other patients/residents wake others up or staff shift patterns determine wake/sleep times rather the individuals themselves.
+In general, there are a wide range of precipitating and perpetuating factors to consider including maladaptive coping strategies (Spielman et al 1987), the impact of medication e.g. drugs used in psychosis, depression, epilepsy including side-effects and the impact of polypharmacy on sleep and daytime functioning.
+For those in institutional or residential living environments the environment itself may contribute to disturbed or inconsistent sleep patterns, as other patients/residents wake others up or staff shift patterns determine wake/sleep times rather the individuals themselves.

 Assessment

 Sound clinical assessment should elicit any aetiological or exacerbating factors which can be reversed.
 This may be best undertaken by direct observation initially.
 Carers should be supported to keep a structured 24-hour record of sleep pattern and behaviour.
 Actigraphy or EEG may be useful when a sleep disorder other than insomnia or settling difficulties is suspected, but clinicians should be aware that the recording equipment may not be tolerated by people with more moderate to severe levels of intellectual disability.
-The possibility of a circadian rhythm disorder should also be ruled out in individuals with additional visual impairment.
+The possibility of a circadian rhythm disorder should also be excluded in individuals with additional visual impairment.

 Treatment considerations

 There is a varying degree of evidence for treatments of sleep difficulties in this heterogeneous population.
-Systematic review (van de Wouw et al 2012) used SIGN 50 methodology but no statistical analysis in 50 studies using behavioural interventions in adults with intellectual disabilities between Jan 1990 and August 2011.
+Systematic review (van de Wouw et al 2012) used SIGN 50 methodology but no statistical analysis in 50 studies using behavioural interventions in adults with intellectual disabilities.
 They concluded there was some indication of the effectiveness of behavioural interventions.
 In addition, they reported that in some cases sleep problems were associated with challenging behaviour and medication.

 The relatively small number of controlled studies in this area give support to parental/carer education and modifying environmental factors (Montgomery et al, 2004).
 Behavioural regimes such as chronotherapy, bedtime fading, extinction, distancing / desensitisation and sleep-wake scheduling (Wiggs & France, 2000; Gunning & Espie, 2003) may also prove beneficial.
 The use of light therapy has been described (Short & Carpenter, 1998).